 How to Submit Your Request

 Once you complete the required information, submit your request to:

 Sacramento, CA 94280-0001

-After receiving your request, the EDD ISO will review and contact you in writing.
+After we receive your request, we will review and contact you in writing.
 You can contact the ISO directly to check on the status of your request.

-A TPR/DSA may be denied by the EDD.
+We may deny your request for a TRP or DSA.
 Common reasons for denial include, but are not limited to: